*2 mins read

 Dig’Em proved how strong breakfast cereal packaging design can make a box memorable and iconic.
 This packaging design creates an emotional connection, and that is enough to engage young customers.

 Consistency is the Key: Dig’Em proved that consistency is the key to making your products recognizable.
-Even when the name was changed from Sugar Smacks Honey Smacks to simply snacks, shoppers recognized it anyway due to its mascot.
+Even when the name was changed from Sugar Smacks Honey Smacks to simply Snacks, shoppers recognized it anyway due to its mascot.

 Mascots Create Personality: Dig’Em’s green frog was more than just a character.
 Such visuals can shape the entire brand identity.

 We believe a strong mascot and brand consistency will help brands stay fresh and attract customers even when trends and tastes continue to change.
-Check the table below for a simple comparison that highlights the key insights for designers:

 Feature | Frog-era (Sugar/Honey Smacks) | Typical Modern Cereal Packaging | Insights for Designers |